sbcodes90/Health-App/README.md

 8) Save restaurants you want to try and leave reviews

 Tech Stack :
-ReactJS: *TODO*Change this to a react remix app to support backend features*Integrate with React NAtive
+ReactJS: *TODO*Change this to a react remix app to support backend features *TODO*Integrate with React NAtive

 Database: TBD
 Api: MealDB https://www.themealdb.com/api.php